-Cryptocurrency project teams and token owners can take the decision to burn a part of their assets, or the procedure can be hardwired into the blockchain protocol.
-Binance Coin (BNB), Bitcoin Cash (BCH) and Stellar (XLM) were among the first projects to start burning tokens, reducing the market supply of the coins in order to achieve an increase in their value.
+Cryptocurrency project teams and token owners can decide to burn some of their assets, or the procedure can be hardwired into the blockchain protocol.
+Binance Coin (BNB), Bitcoin Cash (BCH), and Stellar (XLM) were among the first projects to start burning tokens, reducing the market supply of the coins to achieve an increase in their value.

 Tokens that are burned are taken from various sources:

 - a part of the profits made by centralized and decentralized crypto exchanges;

 - transaction commissions;

 - coins belonging to validators (for blockchains that use the proof-of-burn consensus mechanism);

 - wrapped tokens when they are unwrapped and converted back to the original coin (see our article on "What are wrapped tokens?").

 In most cases, tokens are burned by being sent to an address no one else can access.
 A crypto wallet is created for which no private key – i.e., nobody can access it –.
 This wallet's address is known as a burn address or eater address.
 Anybody can use a blockchain explorer to determine how many tokens have been sent to be "eaten."

 Unique algorithms and smart contracts are used to burn tokens.
 For example, the Ethereum network has a burn function that allows you to burn ETH and other tokens with different standards.